- Trust Marketing Platform

 Creating a business group may be the right move when you are managing profiles for multiple locations.
 In fact, that’s what it is: It’s a set of business profiles managed by an organization.
 A business group makes it much easier to remain organized and agile: you can apply changes to multiple profiles at once, for instance.

 Widewail’s Tip: depending on your number of locations and how much effort you can invest in management, things can still get messy.
-If needed, consider reaching out to a management agency or service provider.
+If needed, consider reaching out to a business listings management agency or service provider.

 To create a group, first sign in to your Business Profile Manager.